IBM-Cloud/get-started-tomcat/README.md

 Now you have run your code locally and on the cloud!

-The `IBM Eclipse Tools for Bluemix` provides many powerful features such as incremental updates, remote debugging, pushing packaged servers, etc. [Learn more](/docs/manageapps/eclipsetools/eclipsetools.html)
+The `IBM Eclipse Tools for IBM Cloud` provides many powerful features such as incremental updates, remote debugging, pushing packaged servers, etc. [Learn more](/docs/manageapps/eclipsetools/eclipsetools.html)

 ## 7. Add a database

-Next, we'll add a NoSQL database to this application and set up the application so that it can run locally and on Bluemix.
+Next, we'll add a NoSQL database to this application and set up the application so that it can run locally and on IBM Cloud.

-1. Log in to Bluemix in your Browser.
+1. Log in to IBM Cloud in your Browser.
 Browse to the `Dashboard`.
 Select your application by clicking on its name in the `Name` column.
 2. Click on `Connections` then `Connect new`.
 2. In the `Data & Analytics` section, select `Cloudant NoSQL DB` and `Create` the service.
 3. Select `Restage` when prompted.
-Bluemix will restart your application and provide the database credentials to your application using the `VCAP_SERVICES` environment variable.
-This environment variable is only available to the application when it is running on Bluemix.
+IBM Cloud will restart your application and provide the database credentials to your application using the `VCAP_SERVICES` environment variable.
+This environment variable is only available to the application when it is running on IBM Cloud.

 Environment variables enable you to separate deployment settings from your source code.
 For example, instead of hardcoding a database password, you can store this in an environment variable which you reference in your source code.
 [Learn more...](/docs/manageapps/depapps.html#app_env)